 Personality is a slippery and evolving concept that researchers have been trying to put their finger on for decades.
 The Myers-Briggs Type Indicator (MBTI®) is the original personality assessment tool that changed the game.
 It was created by a mother-daughter duo with no official training in psychology.
 And yet it’s used frequently by Fortune 500 companies and the military, as Merve Emre, author of The Personality Brokers: The Strange History of Myers-Briggs And the Birth of Personality Testing, points out in her book.
 One of the founders, Katherine Cook Briggs, crafted the test after taking an interest in famed psychologist Carl Jung’s theories.
 “She first concluded that mankind could be divided into four mutually exclusive categories of people: meditative, critical, sociable, and spontaneous,” Emre writes.
 From there, the test developed and became the dictating force it is today about whether a person is introverted or extraverted, intuitive or sensing, feeling or thinking, perceiving or judging.
 FiveThirtyEight wrote about the Big Five personality test early this year, which aimed to usurp the MBTI.
 But the Myers-Briggs letters have staying power.

-Ultimately, Emre ultimately criticizes the MBTI test for a number of reasons, including the categorizing of women and racial minorities as a certain “type,” which she says can lend itself to “exploitative social histories.”
+Ultimately, Emre writes that we should think critically about the MBTI test for a number of reasons.
+It categorizes women and racial minorities as a certain “type,” which can lend itself to “exploitative social histories.”
 And yet, she notes, that the test has not only survived but thrived.
 Some people pay up to $2,295 to get certified in the MBTI.
 But why do we care?

 According to Dorfman, it’s human nature.
 She says we’re constantly trying to balance between individuality and tribalism.
 That is, we want to be recognized for what makes us unique, but we also need to feel a sense of belonging to a larger "group" of people who share similarities.
 “Personality tests satisfy both ends of this continuum,” Dorfman says.
 “They offer an opportunity to reflect on our individual character styles and tendencies, while also providing reassurance that our styles are shared by others.”